 -Scientific approach of workplace ethnography – understanding everyday work from the perspective of the worker

-Who should attend: From front line workers to senior management, this workshop is designed for all public sector employees.
+Who should attend: From front line workers to senior management, this course is designed for everyone.
+Gemba is especially critical for all levels of management.

 Why we don’t use a Lean belt system